rjz/leadballoon/README.md

 As the process closes,

-  * New connections will be refused
+  * New connections will receive a 502 (Bad Gateway)

   * All existing connections will remain open until responses can be served or the timeout is reached